 Professor Sargent said, “Reducing carbon dioxide emissions will require a basket of different solutions and nature offers some exciting options.
 Microscopic, single-celled bacteria are used to living in extreme environments and often perform chemical reactions that plants and animals cannot do.

 “What we have done is develop a process that enables the E. coli bacterium to operate as a very efficient biological carbon capture device.
-When the bacteria containing the FHL enzyme are placed under pressurised carbon dioxide and hydrogen gas mixtures – up to 10 atmospheres of pressure – then 100 per cent conversion of the carbon dioxide to formic acid is observed.
+When the bacteria containing the FHL enzyme are placed under pressurized carbon dioxide and hydrogen gas mixtures – up to 10 atmospheres of pressure – then a 100 percent conversion of the carbon dioxide to formic acid is observed.
 The reaction happens quickly, over a few hours, and at ambient temperatures.

 “This could be an important breakthrough in biotechnology.
-It should be possible to optimise the system still further and finally develop a `microbial cell factory’ that could be used to mop up carbon dioxide from many different types of industry.
+It should be possible to optimize the system still further and finally develop a `microbial cell factory’ that could be used to mop up carbon dioxide from many different types of industries.

 “Not all bacteria are bad.
 Some might even save the planet.”

 Not only capturing carbon dioxide but storing or recycling it is a major issue.
 There are millions of tonnes of CO2 being pumped into the atmosphere every year.
 For the UK alone, the net emission of C02 in 2015 was 404 million tonnes.
 There is a significant question of where can we put it all even if we capture it, with current suggestions including pumping it underground into empty oil and gas fields.